 Switzerland has joined the United Nations (UN) in 2002 and has an active role in humanitarian initiatives across the world.
 Officially, “the Swiss Armed Forces are involved in peace support operations within the framework of the Organization for Security and Co-operation in Europe (OSCE), the United Nations (UN) and the European Union (EU).”

-If you have ever been to Rome, chances are that you made a stop at the Vatican.
+If you have ever been to Rome, the chances are that you made a stop at the Vatican.
 The Swiss guards stationed there are hard to miss.
-Dressed in iconic yellow, red and blue uniforms that more resemble a Renaissance jester, these solders are highly trained.
+Dressed in iconic yellow, red and blue uniforms that resemble a Renaissance jester, these soldiers are highly trained.
 Comprised of 135 guards, this is the world’s smallest army.

 So, how exactly did that happen?
 In the past, the Swiss were highly skilled and sought-after mercenaries.
 They fought for whoever paid the highest fee as the country’s economy couldn’t guarantee property to everyone.
 Banking on that military prowess, Pope Julius II established the Pontifical Swiss Guard in 1505.
 Their job is to protect the pope and safeguard the Vatican.
 Today, the Swiss Guard is one of the oldest military units still in operation.

 There are strict rules for those that want to join the Swiss Guard.
 You must be a single Swiss male, Catholic and between the ages of 19 and 30.
-In addition, there is a minimum height requirement of 5’8” (174 cm).
+Also, there is a minimum height requirement of 5’8” (174 cm).
 Mandatory military training in Switzerland goes without saying.

 Switzerland has four official languages